Sparklers: 4th of July fun or accident waiting to happen?

 Sparklers seem harmless.
-You’ve probably stocked up on them before 4th of July picnics and cookouts and handed them out to your kids without a second thought.
+You’ve probably stocked up on them for 4th of July picnics and cookouts and handed them out to your kids without a second thought.

 If you’re still not convinced of the dangers, take a few minutes to read this terrifying firsthand account of the sparkler injuries that nearly ended a wedding photographer’s career.